Talking to a Stranger: Broadcast

 Originally transmitted on BBC2 as part of the Theatre 625 anthology strand, the four instalments were shown weekly from 2 to 23 October 1966.
 The first three plays ran 96 minutes and the final play 102 minutes.

 It was repeated as part of BBC2's twenty-fifth anniversary celebrations in 1989, allegedly because writer Alan Bleasdale refused to allow his 1982 drama Boys from the Blackstuff to be re-shown unless Talking to a Stranger also featured as part of the celebratory season.
 It was screened again by the BBC in 2003, this time on the digital channel BBC Four.

 International adaptations

 Talking to a Stranger was remade thrice, once for Canadian television in 1971 and twice for Belgian television.
 The version for the Belgian Flemish television, Praten tegen een vreemde, was adapted by Pieter De Prins and directed by Lode Hendrickx (1969).
 Paul Roland was the director of Comme des étrangers for the Belgian French television.

-Canadian adaptation
+Canadian

 The Canadian version, produced by the Canadian Broadcasting Corporation, was adapted by Doris Gauntlett and starred Budd Knapp (the father), Douglas Rain (Alan), Martha Henry (Terry) and Norma Renault (the mother).
 This was produced by Eric Till as four-hour-long episodes and broadcast on Wednesdays at 10:00 p.m.
 (Eastern) from 24 November to 15 December 1971.

-The episodes of the Canadian adaptation were structured as follows:
+The episodes of the Canadian adaptation are structured as follows: